boralyl/boralyl.github.io/_posts/2019-07-14-restoring-an-entity-in-home-assistant.md

     )
 ```

-I had to explictly check that one of the known keys was already in the state's
+I had to explicitly check that one of the known keys was already in the state's
 attributes before attempting to access them.
 If an update of values for the
 sensor had not yet run this would not have these keys in them.
 Then I simply
 set the dict on my `self.attrs` attribute.
 I then restarted Home Assistant and my